nodeschool/organizers/README.md

 ### 5

-Finally, once your chapter is up and running, make a pull request to the NodeSchool website's Chapters page (coming soon) to add your Chapter to the directory
+Finally, once your chapter is up and running, make a pull request to the [NodeSchool website](https://github.com/nodeschool/nodeschool.github.io/) Chapters page to add your Chapter to the directory

 Benefits of this approach: